Lucas-Keijzer/Evoman_assignment_2/README.md

 Folders:
   - final_best_solutions:
-      Contains 6 best solutions: one per enemy for three different enemies for both EAs
+      Contains 2 * 56 * 10 best solutions in txt format.
+These are all the best
+      solutions found by both EAs for all the different combinations of 3 enemies and then the best of 10 runs for each of these combinations.

   - final_data:
       Contains 10 csv files for 10 different training runs.
-Per EA 10 runs have been done per enemy, which means 2 * 3 * 10 = 60 runs.
+Per EA 10 runs have been done per enemy group, which means 2 * 10 * 2 = 40 runs/files.

-  - plots:
-      Contains the plots generated to show the data between the two different EAs.

-  - tuning:
-      Contains all the files used and generated for the hyperparameter tuning of both of the EAs.

 Files:
-  - fitness_sharing.py:
+  - fitness_based.py:
-      Contains the implementation of 'EA1' which makes use of fitness sharing to preserve the diversity.
+      Contains the implementation of 'EA1' which makes use of fitness based generation replacement.
 Running this file can be done using:

       'python3/python fitness_sharing.py